dorianbenitez/project_10/README.txt

 Esm (npm install --save esm)
 Fabric (npm install --save-dev fabric)

-After each of those commands have executed successfuly, we can run "npm install".
+After each of those commands have executed successfuly, we can run the command "npm install".

 After "npm install" execution is complete, we can enter "npm test" or "npm start". "npm test" will not exit on generation of the .png, and leaves the option to edit code and restart execution by entering "rs".
 This is very handy for debugging.
 For a simple, single run - you can instead use